Here's how to get presale tickets.

 His love of performing in palpable, when speaking of the live show and working on the multi-award winning production.
 Most recently, Lunn has travelled across Europe performing the Downton Abbey Suite – a collection of seven to eight-minute versions of most of the compositions from the first couple of seasons.

-The Music of Downton Abbey Open Air Concert is, however, his largest endeavour to date.
+Downton Abbey Live is, however, his largest endeavour to date.

 Ahead of the performance, putting the music of Downton Abbey against the stunning backdrop of Highclere Castle, John Lunn opens up about things to come, his life on the show, and the forthcoming Downton Abbey feature film.